 Twenty-three-year-old Élizé joined a colonial infantry regiment, first as private, and then he was later assigned as the regiment’s veterinarian.
 During the war he received the Croix de Guerre.

-In 1919 Élizé married Caroline Hayotte who was from the same mixed-race community in Martinique.
-Shortly afterwards the couple moved to Sablé-sur-Sarthe, a cattle and horse producing region that at the time had no veterinarian.
+In 1919, Élizé married Caroline Hayotte, who was from the same mixed-race community in Martinique.
+Shortly afterwards, the couple moved to Sablé-sur-Sarthe, a cattle and horse producing region that had no veterinarian.
 They eventually had one daughter, Jeanne, who died in 1938.
-At the time they were the only blacks in the town. Élizé, however, joined the farmer’s association, was a board member of the saving bank, and presided over the local veterans association.
-He also developed a reputation as a classic music lover and a local photographer with his own darkroom.
+At the time they were the only blacks in the town. Élizé, however, joined the farmer’s association, was a board member of the savings bank, and presided over the local veterans’ association.
+He also developed a reputation as a classical music lover and a local photographer with his own darkroom.

 As mayor Élizé worked hard to modernize Sablé.
 He led the town in creating its first kindergarten, a community center, a public soccer field, and the first public swimming pool west of Paris.

-In 1935 Élizé returned to Martinique as the representative of the French Association of Mayors.
+In 1935, Élizé returned to Martinique as the representative of the French Association of Mayors.
 He was there for the 300th anniversary celebration of Martinique’s link to France.
-While in Martinique he traveled back to his birth city, Saint Pierre, where he was welcomed by the mayor, Maxence Élizé, who was one of his brothers.
+While in Martinique he traveled back to his birth city, Saint Pierre, where he was welcomed by Mayor Maxence Élizé, one of his brothers.

 When France entered World War II in 1939, Élizé was mobilized into the army as a veterinarian with the rank of captain.
 After the fall of France to Nazi Germany on June 22, 1940, Élizé returned to Sablé but was removed from the office of mayor by the German Army which occupied the town.
 In 1943, he entered the Resistance network to gather information about the Nazis and French collaborators.